stueyG1t/CMALT-Stuart/Core_Area_2.md

 ### 2b Reflection

 Understanding learner diversity has shifted my approach from “designing for the average user” to intentionally designing for the margins — ensuring that those with the greatest barriers still have equitable access.

+In one workshop, a student became tearful after I demonstrated how to use generative AI to research technical questions and receive answers tailored to their level of understanding.
+She had previously been too frightened to ask questions for fear of ridicule, but now felt empowered to explore and learn independently.
+This moment reinforced for me that digital confidence is not only a skills issue but also an emotional one, and highlighted the importance of creating safe, supportive environments for learners.

-This approach benefits all users, but requires more extensive upfront testing and iteration.
+Adopting this principle benefits all users, but it also requires more extensive upfront testing and iteration to ensure that no learner is left behind.

 ### 2b Evidence